-12 TAP, pp.5, 7.
+&lt;sup>13 TAP, pp.5, 7.

 Xanthan gum should be removed from the National List unless it has allowed uses for which it is essential.
 The NOSB should consider the question of whether any of the gums are essential for organic handling and processing.